 Guest: Emily Hanford, senior correspondent and producer, APM ReportsAcross the country, public schools are failing to identify students with dyslexia and, therefore, unable to provide the intervention and treatment they need.
 In

-this special podcast for Dyslexia Awareness Month, Emily Hanford, APM Reports senior correspondent, will discuss how American schools continue to shy away from the word “dyslexia” and teach students with reading approaches not backed by
+this special podcast for Dyslexia Awareness Month, Emily Hanford, APM Reports senior correspondent, discusses how American schools continue to shy away from the word “dyslexia” and teach students with reading approaches not backed by scientific

 evidence.
 How can we help these students?
 What kinds of instruction are the most helpful?

-EDVIEW 360 Podcast is available for download in iTunes, Google Podcasts, or anywhere you normally access podcasts.
+EDVIEW 360 Podcast is available for download anywhere you normally listen to podcasts.

 Add your email here to sign up for EDVIEW 360 blogs, webinars, and podcasts.
 We'll send you an email when new posts and episodes are published.

 Pamela Austin is a senior product marketing manager for Voyager Sopris Learning® with more than 12 years’ experience training and supporting districts implementing Voyager Sopris Learning literacy and numeracy solutions including

 LETRS® (Language Essentials for Teachers of Reading and Spelling), a professional development course of study.
 She has more than 30 years’ experience as an educator, previously working as a literacy specialist